carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 `import twarc_csv`

 Because these are python commands, no need to !bang!
-But you might need to `pip install twarc_csv` (either out in the Terminal or with a !bang)

 We will almost always convert our files to .csv format, so we may as well start doing that now.